 FPOM PURPOSE

-The FPOM efforts shall be conducted in a manner that will provide a forum for Regional coordination, gathering information and development of recommendations on the operation, maintenance and construction procedures or activities which may affect fish passage through the nine covered COE projects.
+The FPOM efforts shall be conducted in a manner that will provide a forum for Regional coordination, gathering information and development of recommendations on the operation, maintenance and construction procedures or activities which may affect fish passage at COE projects.
 Conclusions reached at the meetings will be considered official positions unless written confirmation is received from appropriate agencies.
 The COE retains the right to make final decisions on anv actions that are not likely to affect Endangered Species Act (ESA) listed stocks.

 MEETINGS